Mental Health Support Services

 What is the payment process like ?

-Staff at the NETWORK will be in touch with your therapist to process the sessions of therapy.
-Therapists must provide us with a void cheque, and an invoice for each of your sessions.
+Staff at the NETWORK will be in touch with your mental heath support person to process payments for the sessions of therapy.
+Therapists or elders must provide us with a void cheque, and an invoice for each of your sessions.
 You do not need to worry about this transaction, we will pay them directly!

 I have my own support person in mind, would I be able to choose them ?